General and capabilities

 A. You will receive unlimited tags.

-Q. What is Cisco DNA Spaces Indoor IoT Services, and what use cases are supported?
+Q. What is Cisco Spaces Indoor IoT Services, and what use cases are supported?

 A. Indoor IoT Services helps customers deploy IoT devices and applications easily, rapidly, at scale, and at a significantly lower total cost of ownership.
 It leverages the Cisco Catalyst